 - 1 tsp baking soda

-- Grease loaf pan (8.5 x 4.5 x 2.75 in) with coconut oil.
-Line it with parchment paper strips, leaving an overhang on each side of the pan.
+- Grease a 1 lb bread pan with coconut oil spray.
+Line it with parchment paper strips, leaving an overhang on each side of the pan, and set aside.